 Why use SMTP from WordPress instead of PHPMail()?

 By default, WordPress will send emails using a protocol called ‘PHPMail()’, which has a number of disadvantages and in many cases leads to the email hitting the SPAM folder of the recipient.
+PHP mail is disabled on our servers.

 When an email is sent from WordPress, such as a contact form the message is delivered via PHPMail, which will use an email address similar to…